wbaumann/SmartReceiptsiOS/Pods/Target Support Files/Pods-SmartReceiptsTests/Pods-SmartReceiptsTests-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## FirebaseAnalytics

+Copyright 2016 Google

+## FirebaseCore

+Copyright 2016 Google

+## FirebaseInstanceID

+Copyright 2016 Google

 ## Google-Mobile-Ads-SDK

 Copyright 2011 Google Inc. All Rights Reserved.

 ## Google

-Copyright 2015 Google Inc.
+Copyright 2016 Google Inc.

 ## GoogleAnalytics

-Copyright 2015 Google Inc.
+Copyright 2016 Google

 ## GoogleInterchangeUtilities

-Copyright 2015 Google Inc.

-## GoogleNetworkingUtilities

-Copyright 2015 Google Inc.
+Copyright 2016 Google

 ## GoogleSymbolUtilities

-Copyright 2015 Google Inc.
+Copyright 2016 Google

 ## GoogleUtilities

-Copyright 2015 Google Inc.
+Copyright 2016 Google

 ## HTAutocompleteTextField